agmmnn/awesome-blender/README.md

 ### 🌠Animation [^](#table)

 -   [Animation Nodes](https://animation-nodes.com/) : A node based visual scripting system designed for motion graphics in Blender. [![][repo]](https://github.com/JacquesLucke/animation_nodes)
+-   [AnimAide](https://github.com/aresdevo/animaide) : is a free add-on for Blender that has some helpful tools for animation.
 -   [Commotion](https://github.com/mrachinskiy/commotion) : Blender add-on for motion graphics.
 -   [Animax](https://blendermarket.com/products/animax---procedural-animation-system-) [$] : is a procedural animation system for Blender.
 Useful for animating multiple objects.
 -   [AutoMask](https://github.com/lukas-blecher/AutoMask) : A Blender Add-on for automatic rotoscoping with the help of Machine Learning.